Rachitahuja20/Ruby_onRails_Basic_Layout/README.md

 # Ruby on Rails

-This is a sample application!
+Basic aplication with HTMl and CSS responsive pages.
+It is a basic layout for a sign up applciation.

+Chapter 5